neha07/Neha_sumup/README.md

 # Unit testing for ViewModel and UseCase layers.

+📦 Project Structure
+├── data
+│   ├── model         // Data models
+│   ├── network       // API services
+│   └── repository    // Data handling logic
+│
+├── domain
+│   ├── usecase       // Business logic
+│   └── model         // Domain models / sealed classes
+│
+├── di
+│   └── hiltModule    // Hilt modules for DI
+│
+├── ui
+│   ├── itemRow               // Reusable row UI
+│   ├── itemScreen            // Compose screen
+│   ├── itemComposeActivity   // Entry activity
+│   └── ItemViewModel         // ViewModel with state
+│
+└── test
+└── viewmodel

 Project Structure
-├── data
-│ ├── model # Data models representing the structure of the fetched data │ ├── network # API-related functionality (e.g., Retrofit interfaces)
-│ └── repository # Repository classes to handle data fetching and processing ├── di
-│ └── hiltModule # Hilt module for Dependency Injection setup ├── ui
-│ ├── items # Folder containing UI components related to items │ │ ├── state # Contains UI states represented as sealed classes
-│ │ ├── ItemScreen # Main screen Composable that displays the list of items │ │ ├── ItemViewModel # ViewModel to handle UI logic and state management │ │ ├── ItemRow # Composable for displaying each item in the list │ │ └── ItemComposeActivity # Activity that hosts the ItemScreen composable
-├── utils
-│ └── utility

-Dependencies

-# Hilt: Dependency Injection

-# Jetpack Compose: UI

-# JUnit & Mockito: Unit testing

-Architecture
-UI Layer: Displays data using ItemScreen and ItemRow.

-ViewModel Layer: Fetches data via UseCases.

-Domain Layer: Contains business logic and use cases.

-Data Layer: Handles data sources (model, network, repository).

-DI Layer: Hilt injects dependencies.

-Unit Testing
-Run tests via Android Studio's Run All Tests.
+✅ UI Layer (ui)
+Built using Jetpack Compose.

+Contains:

+ItemScreen – the main screen that shows the list.

+ItemRow – a reusable item row.

+ItemComposeActivity – the launcher activity.

+ItemViewModel – manages UI state and logic.

+✅ ViewModel (ItemViewModel)
+Acts as a bridge between UI and data.

+Asks the Repository for data.

+Stores and exposes state (like loading, success, or error) to the UI.

+✅ Data Layer (data)
+Handles actual data-related logic.

+Contains:

+Model – defines the data structure.

+Network – makes API calls (or returns mock data).

+Repository – fetches data from the network and provides it to the ViewModel.

+✅ DI Layer (di)
+Uses Hilt to automatically provide classes like the Repository and NetworkService where needed.

+Keeps code clean and reduces boilerplate.

+✅ Summary
+MVVM keeps the app well-structured and testable.

+Jetpack Compose builds the UI in a modern, clean way.

+Hilt simplifies dependency management.

+The app flows like:
+UI → ViewModel → Repository → Data → ViewModel → UI